Christian Hejnal: Film career

 In addition to his work with Scarling, since 1999, Hejnal has worked for Sony Pictures Imageworks, starting out as a production assistant on The Ninth Gate and Hollow Man.
 In 2000 he became a visual effects coordinator on the film Charlie's Angels, and completed work as the visual effects plate coordinator on Spider-Man, and as a Digital Production Manager for the films Spider-Man 2, Darkness Falls and The Prize Winner of Defiance, Ohio which stars Julianne Moore and Woody Harrelson.
 Currently, he is working as a digital effects film producer and is credited as such on the films Grandma's Boy, the Adam Sandler film Click, Spider-Man 3, Hancock.
 Tim Burton's Alice in Wonderland, 2011's The Green Hornet, Here Comes the Boom, Oz the Great and Powerful, 22 Jump Street, Pixels and Ghostbusters.

 Christian was the co- producer for Spider-Man: Into the Spider-Verse.
 The film was critically well received.

 Spider-Man: Into the Spider-Verse won Best Animated Feature Film at the 76th Golden Globe Awards, it won the same award at the 24th Critics' Choice Awards, and won the Best Animated Feature at the 91st Academy Awards, among several other awards and nominations.
 It was the first non-Disney or Pixar film to win the Oscar for Best Animated Feature since Rango (2011), becoming the 6th non-Disney/Pixar film to win this award.

-Christian won a Visual Effects Society award for 'Outstanding Animated Character' in an Animated Feature Motion Picture: 2018, Spider-Man: Into the Spider-Verse ("Miles Morales").
+Christian won a Visual Effects Society award for 'Outstanding Visual Effects' in an Animated Feature Motion Picture: 2018, Spider-Man: Into the Spider-Verse.

 Critics at New York Magazine listed it at 9 on their list of the best films of the decade.

 In July 2022, Christian was one of the digital effects producers for The Sea Beast for Netflix.
 On Metacritic, the film has a weighted average score of 74 out of 100 based on 20 critics, indicating favorable reviews.
 The following month, Hejnal rejoined the crew as an executive digital producer of Beyond the Spider-Verse set to be released in 2023.

+At the 22nd Visual Effects Society Awards, held in 2024, Spider-Man: Across the Spider-Verse emerged as one of the top winners, receiving four awards, including “Outstanding Visual Effects” in an Animated Feature.
+The award was accepted by members of the visual effects team, including Christian Hejnal and collaborators, recognizing their achievement in advancing animated visual effects.

+Christian Hejnal is slated to return as a producer in Spider-Man: Beyond the Spider-Verse, which is scheduled to be released in the United States on June 18, 2027.